-Consumption charges for 2024/25 have increased by 3.4% in line with regulatory pricing guidelines.
+Consumption charges for 2025/26 have increased by 3% in line with regulatory pricing guidelines.
 Supply charges remain unchanged.
-This increase is well below current inflationary rates.

-Other Ancillary & Related Retail Services fees have increased in line with administration costs to deliver these services.
+Other Ancillary & Related Retail Services fees have increased in line with material and administration costs to deliver these services.

-A copy of the pricing schedule for the 2024/25 year, including a comparison with those of the 2023/24 year is provided in Appendix 1.
+A copy of the pricing schedule for the 2025/26 year, including a comparison with those of the 2024/25 year is provided in Appendix 1.